-There are a lot of rumours and confused truths about what really happens with our recycling.
+There’s a lot of rumours and confused truths about what really happens with our recycling.
 So it’s down to us to use as little as possible and research the best recycling options in our local area.

 Why should you care about your plastic footprint?

 Because you and I have a role in protecting our little part of the planet.
 By reducing the plastic we put into landfill, we are reducing the chemicals that poison the earth and that leak into the ocean.
 We are telling supermarkets to stop producing waste without thought, we are avoiding that beautiful whale in a distant ocean swallowing that packet which gave us a moment of convenience.
 Because otherwise in thirty years, our children will have a long list of extinct animals to read about in books.

 While we focus on our own actions, around the world others are doing the same.
 From Mexico, to Kenya, to France, to Japan and all the way to Australia.
 Even in India small changes are happening that could have an almighty impact in years to come.